ways-choir-dev/ways-choir-dev.gitlhub.io/content/videos/it-can-move-you-too-zusammenschnitt.de.md

 +++
-description = "Zusammenschnitt aus dem WAYS-Konzert \"It Can Move You, Too\", Juli 2017" videoid = "lGYDHfkZ9PU" page_title = "It can move you, too - WAYS, Juli 2017" tags = []
+description = "Zusammenschnitt aus dem WAYS-Konzert \"It Can Move You, Too\", Juli 2017" page_title = "It can move you, too - 2017" tags = []
-title = "it can move you too Zusammenschnitt" video_provider = "YouTube" weight = 50
+title = "it can move you too Zusammenschnitt" type = "video" video_provider = "YouTube" videoid = "lGYDHfkZ9PU"
-type = "video"
+weight = 50

 +++